Skip to main content

 • Access the Langflow API at http://localhost:7860.

-Langflow is deployed with the latest version by default.
+The Langflow IDE Helm chart deploys the latest Langflow version by default.

-To specify a different Langflow version, set the langflow.backend.image.tag and langflow.frontend.image.tag values in the values.yaml file.
+To specify a different Langflow version, set the langflow.backend.image.tag and langflow.frontend.image.tag values to your preferred version.
+For example:

 _10